Local-first goal enforcement

 Not Just Blocking

 Some plans need a hard boundary.
 Some feel better when the phone becomes the reward you earn back.
-The app is built to support both.
+PlanKept is built to support both, without pretending that blocking alone is the whole solution.

 Boundary mode